amaduswaray/Perfume-APP/Source-Code/README.md

 # React workshop
-The contents for a React course for building an OpenAI application that generates a recipe based on ingredients.
-See the [step-by-step guide](./step-by-step.md) to get started.
+The code is derived from a react worksop with the company Netliight.

 ## How to run the app
 The project is divided into two parts, backend and frontend.
 The backend is located in the `backend` folder, while the frontend is located in the root folder.